psytrap/minimalists_journal/script.md

 For the week you can use the weekly planner for the rough planning and the details follow on a daily basis there as well

 The bullet pages are for the notes that collect all your thoughts.
-Collections are all sorts of things: TODO lists, wish lists favorites lists, ideas / concepts, goals & plans, analysis, self-knowledge & reflections ...
+These collections are all sorts of things: TODO lists, wish lists favorites lists, ideas / concepts, goals & plans, analysis, self-knowledge & reflections ...